ezEngine/docs-src/pages/docs/Miscellaneous/custom-data.md

 As you can see in the snippet above, once you have a *resource lock* you can access your custom data type like a regular C++ class.
 Make sure not to hold direct pointers to the data struct, but always go through the resource lock and keep the resource handle around for the entire duration that you potentially want to access the resource, as it determines the resource's lifetime.

-For more details about how to use resources, see the [resource management (TODO)](../runtime/resource-management.md) chapter.
+For more details about how to use resources, see the [resource management](../runtime/resource-management.md) chapter.

 ## See Also